-by foreign legal entities);
+or representative offices established by foreign legal entities);

 - v.
 A copy of passport (or other document deemed to be the proof of identity under Kyrgyz law) of an individual being the head of the branch or representative office; - vi.
-A power of attorney for a representative to represent a legal entity before the Ministry of Justice of the Kyrgyz Republic and its territorial subdivisions; - vii.
+A power of attorney for a representative to represent a legal entity before the Ministry of Justice of the Kyrgyz Republic and its local offices; - vii.
 A copy of passport (or other identify document recognized by the legislation of the Kyrgyz Republic) of an individual acting as a representative of a legal entity.

-For the establishment of a branch or representative office of a foreign or local bank or other financial lending institution, a written consent of the National Bank of the Kyrgyz Republic or its territorial subdivision is required.
+For the establishment of a branch or representative office of a foreign or local bank or other financial lending institution, a written consent of the National Bank of the Kyrgyz Republic or its local office is required.